+Maintain at least 6 feet separation from other individuals not within the same household.
+If such distancing is not feasible, other measures such as face covering, hand hygiene, cough etiquette, cleanliness, and sanitation should be rigorously practiced.

+Self-screen before going into a business for any of the following new or worsening signs or symptoms of possible COVID-19:

+Cough Sore throat

+Shortness of breath or Loss of taste or smell

+difficulty breathing Diarrhea

+Chills Feeling feverish or a measured

+Repeated shaking with temperature greater than or equal to

+chills 100.0 degrees Fahrenheit

+Muscle pain Known close contact with a person

+Headache who is lab confirmed to have COVID-

+19

-covering, hand hygiene, cough etiquette, cleanliness, and sanitation strigorously practiced.
-Self-screen before going into a business for any of the following new or worsen signs or symptoms of possible COVID-19: ☐ Cough ☐ Sore throat ☐ Shortness of breath or ☐ Loss of taste or sme ell difficulty breathing ☐ Chills ☐ Feeling feverish or a a measured Repeated shaking with temperature greater chills 100.0 degrees Fahr • ☐ Muscle pain ☐ Known close contac ct with a person ☐ Headache who is lab confirmed 19 d to have COVID Wash or disinfect hands upon entering a business and after any interaction with employees, other customers, or items in the business.
-Consistent with the actions taken by many individuals across the state, consider wearing cloth face coverings (over the nose and mouth) when entering a business, or when with 6 feet of another person who is not a member of the individual's household.
-If available individuals should consider wearing non-medical grade face masks
+Wash or disinfect hands upon entering a business and after any interaction with employees, other customers, or items in the business.

+Consistent with the actions taken by many individuals across the state, consider wearing cloth face coverings (over the nose and mouth) when entering a business, or when within 6 feet of another person who is not a member of the individual's household.
+If available, individuals should consider wearing non-medical grade face masks